FY2022 Osteopathic Medical College Revenues and Expenditures

 Income/Expense Osteopathic Medical Colleges Trends

-Sixteen private COMs reported an increase since FY2021.
-Out of the 16 private COMs that reported an increase, 11 private COMs reported a higher gain or surplus, three private COMs reported an increase but are still in the red or negative, and two private COMs previously in the red or negative for FY2021 reported a significant gain or surplus for FY2022.
-Twenty-three private COMs reported a decrease in excess revenues over expenditures and transfers since FY2021.
-Out of the 23 private COMs that reported a decrease, 17 private COMs still have a surplus or are in the green, four private COMs that reported a surplus or were in the green for FY2021 are now in the red or negative, and two private COMs have gone further into the red or negative since FY2021.
-Two private COMs reported the same status as FY2021, including one private COM that broke even or is in the black and another COM that is still in the red or negative with no fluctuation.
+The gap between private and public COMs increased from $120.41M in FY2021 to $188.92M in FY2022.
+Among private COMs, 16 reported an increase since FY2021.
+Out of the 16 private COMs that reported an increase, 11 reported a higher surplus, 3 reported an increase but are still in the negative, and 2 previously in the negative for FY2021 reported a significant surplus for FY2022.
+Twenty-three private COMs reported a decrease since FY2021.
+Out of the 23 private COMs that reported a decrease, 17 have maintained a surplus, 4 that reported a surplus for FY2021 are now in the negative, and 2 have gone further into the negative since FY2021.
+Two private COMs reported the same status as FY2021, including one private COM that broke even and another COM that is still in the negative with no fluctuation.

-Compared to FY2021, five public COMs reported an increase while two public COMs reported a decrease.
-Out of the five public COMs that reported an increase, four public COMs reported a higher gain or surplus, while one COM reported an increase but is still in the red or negative.
-Both COMs that reported a decrease previously had a surplus or were in the green for FY2021 but are now in the red or negative.
+Compared to FY2021, 5 public COMs reported an increase while 2 reported a decrease.
+Out of the 5 public COMs that reported an increase, 4 reported a higher surplus, while 1 reported an increase but is still in the negative.
+Both COMs that reported a decrease previously had a surplus for FY2021 but are now in the negative.

 Note: Figures may not sum due to rounding.